wikimedia-research/movement-metrics/wikicharts/README.md

-# Key Product Metrics

-This repository has code for generating key product metrics charts using python/matplotlib.
+This folder has code for generating key product metrics charts using Matplotlib.
 Current charts are below.

-Examples of past Key Product Metrics Charts can be found here: https://docs.google.com/presentation/d/1D_MuQ4Cf23Agn1o_ausJtH5rrJysqtGIYzmK8xxEX7M/edit#slide=id.g1be0d48db42_0_336
+Examples of past movement metrics charts can be found here: https://docs.google.com/presentation/d/1D_MuQ4Cf23Agn1o_ausJtH5rrJysqtGIYzmK8xxEX7M/edit#slide=id.g1be0d48db42_0_336

 ## Use
-To run:
-1. specify 'data path' and 'save path' in parameters.py — note these paths should be RELATIVE TO WHERE THE CHART SCRIPT IS LOCATED (so if the chart script is being called from another directory, you should still put the data_path relative to the chart script)
-2. run any individual chart script or run EDITOR_METRICS.ipynb and READER_METRICS.ipynb for monthly metrics.
+You can run any individual chart script or run EDITOR_METRICS.ipynb and READER_METRICS.ipynb for standard monthly metrics charts

 Data format is specified with "#Data Columns: ..." comments.

+By default, charts are saved in this repository's `charts` directory.
+You can specify a different location by editing `parameters.py` in this directory.

 !!!
 Note that some charts may appear formatted incorrectely in the jupyter notebooks window but the saved image file will be correct. !!!